waqeem1203/gcp-data-engineering/PubSub to BigQuery Using Dataflow.md

 ![image](https://user-images.githubusercontent.com/50084105/234136633-fafa4ea3-b9b4-4fcc-85f6-d5fa9f2276b5.png)

-You can run this query to see the latest entry in the BigQuery table.
+You can run this query to see the latest entry in the BigQuery table, this matches the upload time of the script.

 ![image](https://user-images.githubusercontent.com/50084105/234137227-9752cd22-5dc1-4b0e-91ec-1311f93604fd.png)